-It is almost every Filipino’s dream to own a mall farm and live off the land.
+It is almost every Filipino’s dream to own a small farm and live off the land.
 According to Dr. Chito Medina of Magsasaka at Siyentipiko para sa Pag-unlad ng Agrikultura (MASIPAG), a good farm plan will make this goal easier to achieve.

 By Yvette Tan